• Skip to primary navigation

 A fruity red wine works best in hot spiced wine, but any bottle will work.
 Cheap wine (as long as it is drinkable!) is fine here as you're adding lots of flavors, sweetness and spice.

-If you don't have maple syrup to hand, simply stir up to 3 tablespoon of white sugar into the warm wine to dissolve, to taste.
+If you don’t have maple syrup to hand, simply stir up to 3 tbsp of white sugar into the warm wine to dissolve, to taste.
 My Vanilla Cinnamon Simple Syrup would be a delicious alternative, too.

 While I like these spices, you can use whatever you have on hand.
 If licorice flavor isn't your favorite, leave the star anise out altogether.